micro/network/docs/README.md

 - Layer 1 - the app providing a service to the network
 - Layer 2 - the reputation scoring based on node + service

+### Ownership

+Service ownership in a trustless environment is of utmost concern.
+Identifying not just by above mentioned systems but by also using a crypto native method that is already in place.
+Each service will be prescribed an NFT that codifies it's digital ownership on the blockchain.
+This ensures we can always track service owners and beneficiaries of those services.
+This also means ownership is transferrable, so while node operators may initially run these services, others can then own and benefit financially from them in the long run.

 ### Evolution

 No system in nature is static and so we should not expect any technical infrastructure or software to remain static.
 We believe